How to start investing in oil and oil stocks

 All you need to do is decide by the expiration date if you’d like to go ahead.
 To give yourself the luxury of backing out, you will generally have to pay a premium.

-Should I use a stockbroker or an IFA for oil investing?
+Should I use a stockbroker or a financial adviser for oil investing?

-You may need help from both an IFA and a specialist oil broker or stockbroker to give yourself the best chance as an oil investor.
+You may need help from both a financial adviser and a specialist oil broker or stockbroker to give yourself the best chance of success as an oil investor.

-IFAs are generally not stock-pickers and will not advise you on particular stocks or shares.
-They will, however, help you understand how much risk you can afford to take, and therefore how much of your money you can reasonably speculate on the oil markets.
+Financial advisers are generally not stock-pickers and will not advise you on particular stocks or shares.
+They will, however, help you understand how much risk you can afford to take, and, therefore, how much of your money you can reasonably speculate on the oil markets.

 An oil broker or specialist stockbroker can give you more in-depth tips on the investment itself.
-However, remember that a stockbroker is not bound to act in your best interests, unlike an IFA who is.
+However, remember, a stockbroker is not bound to act in your best interests, unlike a financial adviser, who is.

 How do I invest in oil?